 Regular meetings include:

 - Weekly clinical issues group.
 This meeting is held on Tuesday mornings.

 - Weekly didactic seminar and staff meeting.
 The focus of the didactic seminars alternates each year between theoretical perspectives and treatment techniques and modalities.
 These groups are held on Friday mornings.

 - Bi-weekly Process Learning Group.
 Separate groups are held for first-year and second-year trainees.
 The groups meet on Friday afternoons.

-- One or more TPI committee meetings—usually monthly.
-As a way to become more familiar with the organization and larger TPI community, staff therapists join at least one standing committee or serve as a staff representative on the Institute’s governing council.
+- Monthly TPI committee meetings.
+As a way to become more familiar with the organization and larger TPI community, staff therapists may join a standing committee.